 Understandable text and Information for all

-”Understandable Text and Information for All” is a three-year research project aimed at improving access to understandable and accessible social information in Sweden.
+”Understandable Text and Information for All” is a three-year project aimed at improving access to understandable and accessible social information in Sweden.
 The project is run by the Swedish Dyslexia Association, Swedish Aphasia Association, Autism & Asperger Association and the Association for People with Intellectual Disabilities.
 Funka conducts user tests with a focus on reading comprehension of different types of texts.

 The target groups of the project have difficulty accessing the content of public texts and public information, and the purpose of the project is to find out how the conditions look like at both group and individual levels.

 This autumn the project is in an interesting phase, as tests are being conducted in which the degree of comprehension in different texts is being investigated.
 The test persons have been recruited from the various disability organisations that participate in the project.
 Some of the tests were conducted during a Dyslexia exhibition in October.